resurfaceio/logger-java/README.md

 ## Logging From Servlet Filter

-This works for Tomcat, Jetty and other application servers that support standard servlet filters.
-Unlike the example for Spark above, this requires no changes to your app, and logs response headers that are not seen by the app.
+This works for Tomcat, Jetty and other application servers that support servlet filters.
+(We test against servlet spec version
+3.1 and later) Unlike the example for Spark above, this requires no changes to your app, and logs response headers that are not seen by the app.

 After <a href="#installing_with_maven">installing the library</a> or simply copying resurfaceio-logger-X.X.X.jar
 into the appropriate /lib directory, configure a logging filter in web.xml like this: